 All actions by a member of the University community that involve the use of the University's computing and network resources from a remote location, including but not limited to accessing email accounts, digital platforms, and computer hardware or software owned or operated by USI will be deemed to have occurred on campus.
 On-line and/or social media conduct may violate this Policy if it meets the definition of Prohibited Conduct.
-These postings may subject an individual to allegations of Prohibited Conduct or other misconduct, including violations of the Data Communication and Computer Use Policy.
+These postings may subject an individual to allegations of Prohibited Conduct or other misconduct, including violations.
+Data Communications & Computer Use - University of Southern Indiana (usi.edu)